Edward Bulwer-Lytton: Literary works

 Bulwer-Lytton's literary career began in 1820 with the publication of a book of poems and spanned much of the 19th century.
 He wrote in a variety of genres, including historical fiction, mystery, romance, the occult and science fiction.
 He financed his extravagant way of life with a varied and prolific literary output, sometimes publishing anonymously.

 Bulwer-Lytton published Falkland in 1827, a novel which was only a moderate success.
 But Pelham brought him public acclaim in 1828 and established his reputation as a wit and dandy.
 Its intricate plot and humorous, intimate portrayal of pre-Victorian dandyism kept gossips busy trying to associate public figures with characters in the book.
 Pelham resembled Benjamin Disraeli's first novel Vivian Grey (1827).
 The character of the villainous Richard Crawford in The Disowned, also published in 1828, borrowed much from that of banker and forger Henry Fauntleroy, who was hanged in London in 1824 before a crowd of some 100,000.

 Bulwer-Lytton admired Disraeli's father Isaac D'Israeli, himself a noted author.
 They began corresponding in the late 1820s and met for the first time in March 1830, when Isaac D'Israeli dined at Bulwer-Lytton's house.
 Also present that evening were Charles Pelham Villiers and Alexander Cockburn.
 The young Villiers had a long parliamentary career, while Cockburn became Lord Chief Justice of England in 1859.

 Bulwer-Lytton reached his height of popularity with the publication of England and the English, and Godolphin (1833).
-This was followed by The Pilgrims of the Rhine (1834), The Last Days of Pompeii (1834), Rienzi, Last of the Roman Tribunes about Cola di Rienzo (1835), Ernest Maltravers; or, The Eleusinia (1837), Alice; or, The Mysteries (1838), Leila; or, The Siege of Granada (1838), and Harold, the Last of the Saxons (1848).
+This was followed by The Pilgrims of the Rhine (1834), The Last Days of Pompeii (1834), Rienzi, Last of the Roman Tribunes about Cola di Rienzo (1835), Ernest Maltravers; or, The Eleusinia (1837), Alice; or, The Mysteries (1838), Leila; or, The Siege of Granada (1838), and Harold: The Last of the Saxon Kings (1848).
 The Last Days of Pompeii was inspired by Karl Briullov's painting The Last Day of Pompeii, which Bulwer-Lytton saw in Milan.